Mamela Nyamza: Career

 Mamela Nyamza collaborated with UK-based artist, Mojisola Adebayo, to create I Stand Corrected.
 The piece addresses issues of homophobia and rape that Nyamza describes as "Dark, strange, witty and absurd".
 In it, Nyamza is killed for being a lesbian, and is coming back to "correct herself".
 The piece premiered in South Africa and ran for three weeks at the Ovalhouse in London, where it was met with full houses.
-Additionally, I Stand Corrected recently received six Off West End Theatre nominations in London.
+Additionally, I Stand Corrected was nominated for six Offies.

-I Stand Corrected was also performed at the Soweto Theatre in South Africa.
+I Stand Corrected was also performed at the in South Africa.
 Of this she said "I have performed in Soweto, and because of that I'm the proudest artist ever...It's sad that we still have to struggle for funding here at home, while internationally we don't even have to apply, we just get invited".

 In March 2013 she performed at Infecting the City in Cape Town, South Africa.
 She said that this project "places exciting new artworks in unexpected spaces in the middle of the City [to] challenge Cape Town's ideas of art and public space".
 Nyamza plans to continue creating work that shares African stories and experiences with the rest of the world for as long as she can.

 In 2013, Nyamza choreographed 19-born-76-rebels.
 Her choreography considers South Africa's past in relation to its present by recreating the Soweto riots and massacre in 1976.
 The narrative she develops focuses on lack of good education available to Black South African children at the time.
 Some of the issues highlighted by the choreography, and by extension the riots, were the problems resulting from overcrowded classrooms, ill-equipped teachers, and the implementation of Afrikaans as the compulsory language of instruction.
 Nyamza herself was born in 1976, the same year as the riots.
 Her mother had been pregnant while involved in the riots.

 In 2018, Nyamza formed part of The Centre for the Less Good Idea's Season 4 performances.
 The centre, started by South African artist William Kentridge, is an incubation space for collaborative and experimental arts, and is located in Maboneng, Johannesburg.
 Nyamza performed Black Privilege, a work "informed by the notion and experience of rejection of the other by mainstream gate-keeping institutions".